MichelaZ/PyCitySchools/README.md

 ## Deliverable 1: Replacing the 9th grade reading and math scores at Thomas High School with NaN:

-If I just dropped the ninth grade THS students the total students would be incorrect.
-I don’t want to replace the data with a different value, because it will through off my averages.
+Just dropping the ninth grade THS students would make the total students incorrect.
+I don’t want to replace the data with a different value, because it will throw off my averages.
 Instead I converted all the test results for THS 9th graders to NaNs so that they would be ignored in my .mean functions.

 ### Deliverable 1: Methods